-When my 3-year-old and I were talking about what she wanted to be for Halloween this year, we scrolled through Amazon looking at all the costumes.
-She loved the Paw Patrol ones, thought the Batgirl costume was pretty cool but then told me, “No, no, no, I want to be a pine cone for Halloween”.
+When my oldest daughter was three, we talked about what she wanted to be for Halloween.
+We scrolled through Amazon looking at all the costumes.
+She loved the Paw Patrol ones and thought the Batgirl costume was pretty cool but then told me, “No, no, no, I want to be a pine cone for Halloween”.
 And it stuck.
-I asked her about it the next day “I want to be a pine cone”.
-Finally, we made the trip to the craft store and she decided that even though she loves pink AND purple, a pine cone it is.
+I asked her about it the next day, “I want to be a pine cone”.
+Finally, we made the trip to the craft store, and she decided that even though she loves pink AND purple, a pine cone it is.

 While I adore her creativity and uniqueness…..not even on page 147 of Amazon’s costume selection am I going to find a pine cone costume.
 I did find a pine cone mascot for 327 UK Pounds.
 No. Thanks.
-And one DIY project on Pinterest but it didn’t really fit our pine cone vision.
+And one DIY project on Pinterest, but didn’t fit our pine cone vision.

-This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost to you!
-I never link to anything that I haven’t actually used.
+This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost!
+I never link to anything that I haven’t used.

 How to Make a Pine Cone Costume